The Transient Cost of Learning in Queueing Systems: Warm-up model: single-queue multi-Server systems

-\section{Main results: the statistical complexity of learning in queueing}
+\paragraph{Extensions to general queueing networks.} In Sections~\ref{sec:multi-model} we extend the single-queue multi-server system to a multi-queue multi-server system.
+In this system each queue has dedicated servers.
+Services of queues are coupled via the set of \emph{feasible schedules}: the DM can choose a subset of servers to work on jobs if and only if this subset is a feasible schedule.
+In Section~\ref{sec:network-model}, we further extend the multi-queue multi-server system to a queue network, where after a job gets service, it may transit back into another queue with certain probability.
+We discuss the generality of this model in Appendix~\ref{app:examples-network} by showing that it captures the model of \cite{tassiulas1992stability}.

+\begin{remark} Consistent with \cite{tassiulas1992stability} (see further discussion in Appendix~\ref{app:examples-network}), our model here (and similarly those in Sections~\ref{sec:multi-model} and \ref{sec:network-model}) requires the DM not to query any server if the queue is empty.
+This captures settings where it is infeasible or impractical to create \emph{fake} jobs.
+For example, in a call center, a job is like a customer.
+When there is no customer calling, the DM cannot query a server with a job as there is no customer.
+The same holds for a hospital setting: a doctor cannot help with a patient when there is no patient.
+However, for a telecommunication setting, like the ones in \cite{StahlbuhkSM21, KrishnasamySJS21}, it is possible to send a fake job through a channel to probe the service rate of that channel and thus they do not make the requirement like ours.
+Nevertheless, our results remain intact even when the DM can query a server with an empty queue. \end{remark}

+\subsection{Objective: The Transient Cost of Learning in Queueing}

-This section presents our main results on the statistical complexity of learning in queueing systems.
-We first define the \emph{Cost of Learning in Queueing}, or \textsc{CLQ} as a shorthand, a metric capturing this complexity and provide a lower bound for the single-queue multi-server setting.
-Motivated by this, we design an efficient algorithm for the single-queue multi-server setting with a matching \textsc{CLQ} and then extend this to the multi-queue multi-server and queueing network systems.
+We now define the \emph{Transient Cost of Learning in Queueing}, or $\colq$ as a shorthand, for our warm-up model.
+This metric captures the transient performance of a learning algorithm.
+In Sections~\ref{sec:optimal-multi} and \ref{sec:optimal-network}, we extend this definition to multi-queue multi-server systems and queueing networks.